-Firearms are used to kill tens of thousands of Americans each year.
 As a former prosecutor whose father is a retired police officer and whose two younger brothers currently serve in law enforcement, I have witnessed first-hand the damage guns cause.
-Indeed our whole a nation has seen too many mass shootings in cities from Newtown, to Aurora, to Tuscon, to Orlando.
-It is time to act to prevent this type of violence - for if we fail to act, nothing will change.
+Our whole nation has seen too many mass shootings in cities from Newtown, to Aurora, to Tucson, to Orlando; too many cities see deadly gun violence every day.
+It is time to act to prevent this type of violence - if we fail to act, nothing will change.

 At the same time, I am the son and brother of hunters and gun owners.
 I know that guns can be used responsibly and the Second Amendment provides individuals certain rights to own firearms.

-I support common sense reforms to prevent gun violence and make Americans safer.
-We need to keep dangerous weapons off of our streets, improve our background check system, make sure the mentally ill receive the treatment they need, and provide schools the required resources to keep our children secure.
+I support commonsense reforms to prevent gun violence and make Americans safer.
+We must keep dangerous weapons off of our streets, improve our background check system, make sure the mentally ill receive the treatment they need, and provide schools the required resources to keep our children secure.
 We can’t take hatred out of hearts, but we can do more to keep deadly weapons out of hateful hands.